Forest Glen station: Layout

 Building the tunnels through soft rock close to the surface would have been either very costly or impossible, so engineers decided to dig the tunnels through harder, more solid rock deeper in the ground.
 Due to tracks resting at a depth of 196 ft, Forest Glen is the only station in the system without direct surface access by way of escalators.
 Instead, a bank of six high-speed elevators serve the station, with each elevator able to travel at a rate of 17 ft/s between the underground station and the surface.
 Because of the lack of escalators, Forest Glen is the only station equipped with smoke doors to protect customers during a train fire and evacuation.
 In addition, a 20-story staircase exists for emergency use.
 South of this station, trains emerge from the tunnel.

-This station, along with Wheaton station farther north, has separate tunnels and platforms for each direction, instead of the large, vaulted common room seen at most other underground stations in the Metro system; this design, which is similar to many of the London Underground's tube stations, was used to save money due to the station's depth.
+This station, along with Wheaton station farther north and Fort Totten's lower level, has separate tunnels and platforms for each direction, instead of the large, vaulted common room seen at most other underground stations in the Metro system; this design, which is similar to many of the London Underground's tube stations, was used to save money due to the station's depth.